-How to find the temporary rates of customs duty (tariffs) on imports into the UK if we leave the EU with no deal.
+How to find the temporary tariff rates on imports into the UK if we leave the EU with no deal.

 Stay up to date